adamkucharski/SIRfinalsize/README.md

-This repository contains several stuff:
+This repository contains:

 # SIRfinalsize

-`R` package to analyse the first Ebola outbreak of 1976
+`R` package to final size for SIR epidemic in heterogenous population

 ## Installation